alexec/test-double-deps-with-spring/README.md

 Test Lifecycle
 ---
 Spring re-uses the context between tests.
 This means the beans become "dirty".
-You can use @DirtiesContext to create a new context, but it's expensive and can lead to out-of-perm-gen probles.
+You can use @DirtiesContext to tear-down and rebuild the context between test, but it's expensive and can lead to out-of-perm-gen problems.
 Instead, we want an annotation similar to JUnit's @Before annotation, which indicates that a method should be called before each test.

 ~~~java
 @Inherited